-Facing aft, I grabbed the top of the coaming like parallel bars and dipped myself down, sliding my straight legs forward while dropping my butt.
+Facing aft, I grabbed the top of the coaming like parallel bars and dipped myself down, sliding my legs forward while dropping my butt.
 Even then it was a tight fit, with the top of my thighs scraping the bottom edge of the opening.
-When my tail finally touched down, I was bent ninety degrees at the hips with my head slightly higher than the top of the lip.
+When my tail finally touched down I was bent ninety degrees at the hips with my head slightly higher than the top of the lip.

 My eyes were now only inches above the deck, which itself was only inches above the ocean.
 From this new perspective — rising and falling, twisting and rolling, here a yank, there a yank, everywhere a yank-yank — I felt like I was on a new theme ride at Disneyland.
-While Artisanal Fisherman of Northeastern Brazil wasn’t as catchy as Pirates of the Caribbean, the characters looked awfully similar.
+While Artisanal Fishermen of North-eastern Brazil wasn’t as catchy as Pirates of the Caribbean, the characters looked awfully similar.

 It didn’t help when I lowered my head to see where I was going.
 The faint light from the deck lamp showed how small the hold was, with transverse frames running back at regular intervals like the ribs of a large sea mammal.
-I would soon be playing the main part in a biblical fable, and confirmed doubter that I am, the irony did not escape me.
+I would soon be playing the main part in a biblical fable and, confirmed doubter that I am, the irony did not escape me.

 In a moment of panic my head shot up.
 Guess who was still watching me?